Missouri mom accused of letting men rape toddler

 WDAF-TV reports, Azzie Watson, 25, has been charged with three counts of child abuse and one count of child endangerment in Jackson County.

 On June 29, Kansas City police were called to a metro hospital in regard to a reported rape.
-Officers were given a recording that Independence police had obtained and, according to court documents, was made by Waton's boyfriend.
+Officers were given a recording that Independence police had obtained and, according to court documents, was made by Watson's boyfriend.

 In the recording, Watson admits to watching two men rape her daughter and taking the little girl back to the location of the crime approximately 10 times.
 Court documents say, in the recording, she admits that her daughter was raped about five times.